ericktai/dust-js-browser/README.md

 View the example at http://ericktai.github.io/dust-js-browser/

-I created this repo as a reference point on using the DustJS templating library without NodeJS in a "traditional" browser app with script tag inclusions.
+I created this repo as a reference point on using the DustJS templating library without NodeJS.
 The Dust and LinkedIn tutorials didn't really quite describe how to get things running in a regular HTML/JS/Browser app, so this was an exercise in doing so.

 ## Getting Started